rachelchuan/4610Proj1/README.md

 Data Dictionary: <img width="880" alt="Screenshot 2025-03-16 at 5 31 42 PM" src="https://github.com/user-attachments/assets/06af4589-d64b-431c-84ef-5fdb1719f4b7" />
 <img width="879" alt="Screenshot 2025-03-16 at 5 35 22 PM" src="https://github.com/user-attachments/assets/62d0c915-16a4-41ed-81f0-544b8fb2d2d5" />

-Query 5: #Retrieve the total number of members per membership plan and sort in descending order: CALL TP_Q5();
+Query 5: Retrieves the total number of members per membership plan and sorts in descending order.
+This query organizes the number of members in each membership plan and can be used to send emails that specifically cater to the type of membership they have.
 <img width="807" alt="423557637-7cba7469-c76b-4a49-a9be-178404da4726" src="https://github.com/user-attachments/assets/e7ecf9b8-40fa-45a9-939e-bb78e6df916f" />

-Query 6: #Find Members Who Have Never Signed Up for a Class or a Private Session: CALL TP_Q6();
+Query 6: Finds members who have never signed up for a class or a private session.
+This query finds gym members that have not signed up for a class or session, this informaton can be used to send emails to members to encourage them to sign-up.
 <img width="704" alt="423557732-c1f994ce-d061-417d-a8e7-0d02e233b5f8" src="https://github.com/user-attachments/assets/73c32b06-6c0b-43c5-bb0f-ff5232d63248" />

-Query 7: #Find all equipment in a specific gym: CALL TP_Q7();
+Query 7: Find all the equipment in a specific gym.
+This query organizes the equipment for gym 6, which can be used to keep track of the equipment.
 <img width="456" alt="423557791-ff74a3b9-5a39-47f3-8ab8-ae328bc468ec" src="https://github.com/user-attachments/assets/ad9cef66-90fd-4cf8-89f7-fa9a9224a911" />